 8. Graves’ disease

-9. Sjögren’s syndrome
+9. Sjögren’s disease

-This condition attacks the joints, as well as glands that provide lubrication to your eyes and mouth.
+This condition attacks the glands that provide lubrication to your eyes and mouth.

 10. Hashimoto’s thyroiditis